Snapchat Planets in Order: What Each Planet Means

 3. Tap the badge, and a pop-up window will reveal your position.

-Check Your Position in Your Friends Snapchat Solar System
+Check your position in a friend's Snapchat Solar System

 Remember, positions aren’t fixed, as the interaction level changes in real time.
 You might drop from Mercury to Mars and bounce back in the next few days.
 That’s part of the fun (and the drama).
 Late replies, trips, or a broken streak can quickly shift positions.